kumbulanit/t-sql/tech company/untitled/Presentations/Module8_Enhanced_Theory_Presentation.md

 -- Approach 1: Single pass with CASE expressions (Efficient) SELECT
-    ProductCategory,
+    DepartmentName,
     COUNT(*) AS TotalProducts,
-    SUM(CASE WHEN UnitPrice > 100 THEN 1 ELSE 0 END) AS ExpensiveProducts,
+    SUM(CASE WHEN BaseSalary > 100 THEN 1 ELSE 0 END) AS ExpensiveProducts,
-    SUM(CASE WHEN UnitPrice <= 100 THEN 1 ELSE 0 END) AS AffordableProducts,
+    SUM(CASE WHEN BaseSalary <= 100 THEN 1 ELSE 0 END) AS AffordableProducts,
-    AVG(UnitPrice) AS AveragePrice,
+    AVG(BaseSalary) AS AveragePrice,
-    SUM(CASE WHEN UnitPrice > 100 THEN UnitPrice ELSE 0 END) /
+    SUM(CASE WHEN BaseSalary > 100 THEN BaseSalary ELSE 0 END) /
-        NULLIF(SUM(CASE WHEN UnitPrice > 100 THEN 1 ELSE 0 END), 0) AS AvgExpensivePrice
+        NULLIF(SUM(CASE WHEN BaseSalary > 100 THEN 1 ELSE 0 END), 0) AS AvgExpensivePrice
 FROM Products
-GROUP BY ProductCategory;
+GROUP BY DepartmentName;

 -- Approach 2: Multiple subqueries (Less efficient) SELECT
-    p1.ProductCategory,
+    p1.DepartmentName,
     p1.TotalProducts,
     p2.ExpensiveProducts,
     p3.AffordableProducts,
     p1.AveragePrice
 FROM (
-    SELECT ProductCategory, COUNT(*) AS TotalProducts, AVG(UnitPrice) AS AveragePrice FROM Products GROUP BY ProductCategory
+    SELECT DepartmentName, COUNT(*) AS TotalProducts, AVG(BaseSalary) AS AveragePrice FROM Products GROUP BY DepartmentName
 ) p1
 JOIN (
-    SELECT ProductCategory, COUNT(*) AS ExpensiveProducts
+    SELECT DepartmentName, COUNT(*) AS ExpensiveProducts
-    FROM Products WHERE UnitPrice > 100 GROUP BY ProductCategory ) p2 ON p1.ProductCategory = p2.ProductCategory
+    FROM Products WHERE BaseSalary > 100 GROUP BY DepartmentName ) p2 ON p1.DepartmentName = p2.DepartmentName
 JOIN (
-    SELECT ProductCategory, COUNT(*) AS AffordableProducts
+    SELECT DepartmentName, COUNT(*) AS AffordableProducts
-    FROM Products WHERE UnitPrice <= 100 GROUP BY ProductCategory ) p3 ON p1.ProductCategory = p3.ProductCategory;
+    FROM Products WHERE BaseSalary <= 100 GROUP BY DepartmentName ) p3 ON p1.DepartmentName = p3.DepartmentName;
 ```

 This comprehensive Module 8 presentation covers all aspects of data aggregation and grouping with detailed explanations, advanced techniques, and performance optimization strategies.